Deep Learning

 -->Mean absolute error is robust to outliers.

--->Mean Absolute Error is nothing but the amount of error thst occur in measurements.
+-->Mean Absolute Error is nothing but the amount of error that occur in measurements.
 It is the difference between the measured value and actual value.

 \mathrm {MAE}= \frac {\sum _{i=1}^{n} {|y_i-x_i|}}{n}